marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 So, too much outdated in fact. :)

-Another point is 'outdated' template (provided by course).
+Another more real point is 'outdated' template (provided by course).

 Possible to launch dependency-check ( https://www.owasp.org/index.php/OWASP_Dependency_Check )
 how it was explained with course series.